7 of the Best Places in India to Visit for Historic Architecture

 While your kids may not be keen on visiting every historic building on this list, the Taj Mahal is a must when it comes to things to do in India with kids.

 Photo Credit: Getty Images

 This stunning building was the first garden tomb in India that was built in the Mughal style of architecture.
 The elegant arches, the soaring domes and the reddish hue of the facade make it truly striking, especially in the bright Indian sunshine.

 It is known as the “Mini Taj” as it looks a little bit like a rosy-hued version of the famous huge white tomb.
 However, what many people don’t know is that Humayun’s Tomb was actually built before the Taj Mahal and it inspired the layout.
 It was built in the 1500s and was the first structure in the world to use red sandstone on such a scale.

 Meenakshi Temple, Tamil Nadu

-This incredibly intricate temple was constructed in the holy city of Madurai in the 6th century BC.
-It is considered one of the most impressive masterpieces of Dravidian architecture and is a must when it comes to India destinations.
+This incredibly intricate temple was constructed in the holy city of Madurai in the sixth century BC.
+It is considered one of the most impressive masterpieces of Dravidian architecture and is a must-visit when it comes to India destinations.
 The legend is that the temple was completely destroyed by Muslim raiders in the 14th century and was painstakingly restored in the 16th century by Nayak rulers.